EloisaElias/Elo_portfolio/README.md

   	- Solution: Pruning, Random Forests

 	Dataset: playgolf.csv
-	The fun part: In process
+	The fun part: The concept of Entropy in terms of information theory.

 ###19_KNearest_Neightbor
   	Summary: Machine learning algorithm